luczod/Data-Structures-typescript/src/Set/readme.md

   of the Set class nor the otherSet passed as a parameter.
 You methods or functions that have no side effect are called pure functions.
 A pure function does not modify the current instance or parameters: it just generates a new result. (page 183)

+- **Array.every()**
+  The every method will be called as long as the callback function returns true.
+  If the callback function returns false, the loop will break, which is why we are also changing the value of the isSubset flag on the line. (page 189)